Warning: Some readers may find the photos used in this story disturbing.

-But during an admission to the National Intestinal Failure Service at Auckland Hospital in 2015, prior to being diagnosed with EDS, Auckland District Health Board psychiatrist Dr Chris Kenedi said there was reason to be suspicious of factitious behaviours or Munchausen by proxy.
+But during an admission to the National Intestinal Failure Service at Auckland Hospital in 2015, prior to being diagnosed with EDS, a doctor, who the Herald has agreed to call Doctor A, said there was reason to be suspicious of factitious behaviours or Munchausen by proxy.

 Previously known as Munchausen syndrome, factitious disorder is a mental illness where a person creates symptoms and is willing to undergo painful or risky tests to get sympathy and special attention.